 10) Pick up travel tips.

 While meeting other travelers, you slowly learn the travel hacks they’ve picked up, like the cheapest way to travel in Europe or how to pack light.
-Every time you put clothes into your travel cubes or squeeze the last bit of shampoo out from your silicone travel bottles, you’ll be glad you took notice of the people around you instead of staying in your circle.
+Every time you put clothes into your packing cubes or squeeze the last bit of shampoo out from your silicone travel bottles, you’ll be glad you took the time to talk to and get advice from other travelers instead of staying in your circle.
 Plus, you can share what you’ve learned with your friends and be the designated expert for the next group trip.